kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/service-config.md

         # The URL of the registry
         registry = "http://my.registry.io/"
     )

+    OR

+    image = NixBuildSpec(
+        #  The name of the image that needs to be pulled qualified with the registry
+        # MANDATORY
+        image_name = "hello-world-server",

+        # Locator to build context within the Kurtosis package
+        # As of now, Kurtosis expects a Dockerfile at the root of the build context
+        # MANDATORY
+        build_context_dir = "./"

+        #  The relative path (from the `build_context_dir`) to the folder containing the flake.nix file
+        # MANDATORY
+        flake_location_dir = "./hello-go",

+        #  The selector for the Flake output with the image derivation.
+Fallbacks to the default package.
+        flake_output = "containerImage",
+    )

     # The ports that the container should listen on, identified by a user-friendly ID that can be used to select the port again in the future.
     # If no ports are provided, no ports will be exposed on the host machine, unless there is an EXPOSE in the Dockerfile